 You can keep up to two dogs on your property (less than 2,000m2) or four dogs (more than 2,000m2) without needing a permit.
 A puppy is considered a dog at three months of age.

 No permit required

 - Keeping up to 4 dogs on land 2,000m2 or more

 - Keeping 3 or 4 dogs on land less than 2,000m2

 - Keeping dogs for guarding or security purposes

-- Kennel licence – keeping up to four non-desexed dogs for breeding and/or sale
+- Commercial Kennel Licence - keeping dogs for boarding, breeding and/or sale

 For more information on operating a kennel, visit Kennel, Cattery and Stable Licences.